 Stephen Whittle, professor of Equalities Law in the School of Law at Manchester Metropolitan University, seems to have fingers in every single trans pie in the UK.
-She’s accurately named, because she has spent her entire adult life strategically whittling away at women’s rights.
+There’s some onomastic determinism at play, as Whittle has spent a lifetime strategically whittling away at women’s rights.

-Because Whittle is female, I will be using the correct pronouns throughout.
-There’s plenty of information out there about her, but everything I can find is very carefully curated; I have referred to her Wiki page for dates and facts as I’m quite sure she keeps a close eye on it.
-She doesn’t tweet while drunk, give revealing interviews, or allow her wife and children to speak off the cuff, so there’s very little out there to tell us anything about the person behind the name.
+There’s plenty of information out there about Professor Whittle, but everything I can find is very carefully curated; I have referred to the Wiki page for dates and facts as I’m quite sure a close eye is kept on it.
+Whittle doesn’t tweet while drunk, give revealing interviews, or allow family members to speak off the cuff, so there’s very little out there to tell us anything about the person behind the name.

 1955: Stephanie Whittle is born in Altrincham Cottage Hospital, Manchester.
 Her mother already has two children and goes on to have two more.
 The family live in Wythenshawe, which at the time was said to be the largest council estate in Europe.
 Wiki serves up the usual trans childhood narrative, which is reiterated throughout Whittle’s media appearances and interviews.
 This interview with the Australian Broadcasting Corporation is typical.
 “Christmas would come and I would be given a doll … and I wanted a cowboy suit.
 That was my big Christmas wish … why would you give me something that I would hate?”

-Young Whittle’s mother “was concerned at how different he was from his sisters” and at the selective girls’ school where she was a scholarship student, she became romantically (and unrequitedly) interested in other girls.
-(Wiki actually references “other girls” which seems dangerously transphobic, as Stephen wasn’t, of course, a girl.)
-The extended interview in Will Self’s book Perfidious Man suggests that her childhood and adolescence were troubled. “… parents were problematic.
+Young Whittle’s mother “was concerned at how different he was from his sisters” and at the selective girls’ school which gave this clever child a scholarship, there were unrequited crushes on other girls.
+The extended interview in Will Self’s book Perfidious Man suggests that the experience of childhood and adolescence were troubled. “… parents were problematic.
 His proud, military father didn’t want to engage with such embarrassing issues, while his mother wouldn’t stop crying whenever Stephen tried to explain his predicament.”

-1974: Whittle sets up the Manchester Lesbian Collective.
-That same year, after attending a Women’s Liberation Conference in Edinburgh, which she attended as a member of that collective, she apparently came out as a “trans man”.
-Wouldn’t it be fascinating to know more about the Manchester Lesbian Collective and that Women’s Liberation Conference?
-What on earth happened to convince teenage lesbian activist Whittle that she was in fact a man?
+1974: an early adopter of activism, teenage Whittle sets up the Manchester Lesbian Collective.
+That same year, after attending a Women’s Liberation Conference in Edinburgh, Whittle came out as a trans man.
+Wouldn’t it be fascinating to know more about the Manchester Lesbian Collective and that Women’s Liberation Conference, and the events that led up to that coming out?

 1975: Whittle starts taking testosterone and joins the Manchester TV/TS group, now known as Northern Concord, which was set up that same year by two TIMs.

 1977: Whittle goes to Sussex to study Geography.
-It would be interesting to know why she didn’t go straight from school, as she was obviously a bright girl.
-Her account in Will Self’s book Perfidious Man suggests that by 1978 she’d gone on to have a double mastectomy and hysterectomy.
+The account in Perfidious Man suggests that by 1978 there had been major body modifications including a double mastectomy and hysterectomy.

-1978: Whittle gets together with the woman who is now her wife, Sarah Rutherford.
+1978: Whittle gets together with Sarah Rutherford; they married in 2005.
 Rutherford is also employed by MMU as a senior lecturer in nursing.
 Yes, nursing, that profession that brings its members into constant contact with the messy reality of the sexed human body; or in Rutherford’s case, perhaps it would be more accurate to say the messy reality of the human mind, as she trained as a mental health nurse.
 However, Rutherford’s twitter account demonstrates that she is a fully paid-up TRA who retweets Pink News and Ruth Hunt.

 1980: Whittle joins forces with one Lewen Tugwell to set up the Self Help Association for Transsexuals (SHAFT).
 The inadvertently comically named SHAFT (apparently Tugwell, whose name is also straight from a Carry On film, refused to believe that there was any possible reason to rethink the name) later became a registered charity called the Gender Trust.
-Tugwell, demonstrating the humanity and empathy for which TRAs are so famous, had some years previously faked his own death in order to be able to live as “Judy Cousins”.
+Tugwell, demonstrating exemplary humanity and empathy, had some years previously faked his own death in order to be able to live as “Judy Cousins”.

 1981: Whittle graduates from Sussex with a Bachelors in Geography in 1981.
-There’s no detail about her working life in the otherwise extraordinarily detailed CV on her MMU web page.
-However, we can infer that she didn’t find it easy to settle into the world of work from a detail in an abstract from a conference in April 2015.
+There’s no detail about post-graduation working life in the otherwise extraordinarily detailed CV on the MMU web page.
+However, we can infer that newly graduated Whittle didn’t find it easy to settle into the world of work from a detail in an abstract from a conference in April 2015.
 “Throughout the 70s and 80s having lost numerous jobs because of being trans, he decided things would only change if trans people became lawyers” and to this end she decided to quality as a lawyer.

 1985: Whittle starts a part-time LLB at what was then Manchester Polytechnic, now Manchester Metropolitan University.

-1989: Whittle founds the UK’s FTM Network which she coordinated until November 2007.
+1989: Whittle founds the UK’s FTM Network and coordinated it until November 2007.
 You may be able to see what’s on that FTM Network website – I can’t see anything.
-I assume that the next association she founded, Press For Change, took up far more of her time and attention.
+I assume that the next association she founded, Press For Change, took up far more time and attention, and it’s certainly been far more influential.

-1990: Whittle finishes her LLB, which enables her to start teaching for the Open University at weekends.
-According to a 2016 interview with the Australian Broadcasting Corporation, she “soon got a job delivering computers to the law faculty at Manchester Metropolitan University and not long after was asked to teach criminal law.”
+1990: Whittle finishes the LLB and starts teaching for the Open University at weekends.
+According to a 2016 interview with the Australian Broadcasting Corporation, “he soon got a job delivering computers to the law faculty at Manchester Metropolitan University and not long after was asked to teach criminal law.”
 Those were the days, when a computer delivery person could identify as a law lecturer, and end up on a university’s payroll.

 1992: Whittle sets up Press for Change.
 As The Guardian tells it “Whittle, who “transitioned” nearly 40 years ago, was one of three trans men and three trans women who did an unusual thing in 1992: they went to meet Liberal Democrat MP Alex Carlile in Westminster.
 The unusual element was not the meeting but the fact that they travelled together – at the time, trans people never dared to because it increased the likelihood that they would be spotted and abused.
 These six wanted to start a campaign group; Carlile advised them to avoid the word “transsexual”.
 So, in Grandma Lee’s teashop opposite Big Ben, an anodyne name, Press for Change, was chosen.”
-One of the “trans women” was Christine Burns, also a Usual Suspect; three of the other four activists were Mark Rees, the actress Myka Scott and the airline pilot Krystyna Sheffield.
+One of the trans women was Christine Burns; three of the other four activists were Mark Rees, the actress Myka Scott and the airline pilot Krystyna Sheffield.
 Press for Change continues to be influential, but you’d never guess it from the website, which is still advertising forthcoming events for 2012.

-1997: Whittle goes to the European Court of Human Rights in Strasbourg to be recognised as the father of the four children which her partner Rutherford had conceived via insemination with donor sperm.
-As reported by The Independent on 23 April 1997, she was unsuccessful, but the story is worth looking at for several reasons.
+1997: Whittle goes to the European Court of Human Rights in Strasbourg to be recognised as the father of the four children which Rutherford had conceived via insemination with donor sperm.
+As reported by The Independent on 23 April 1997, this was unsuccessful, but the story is worth looking at for several reasons.
 First, the Labour Party angle; Whittle is quoted as having said on the BBC R4 Today programme “They (Labour) have offered a pledge to take the matter on board … I’m sure we will see some change in the law.”
 When journalists from The Independent followed this up, “within hours of the decision a Labour spokeswoman told The Independent: “We have no plans to change the law in this area at all.”
-This came as a surprise to Whittle and her co-campaigners.
-The Labour Party had supported a Private Member’s Bill on the subject in 1996, and had apparently given “private” assurances that it would be sympathetic to their claims.
+This came as a surprise to Whittle, as the Labour Party had supported a Private Member’s Bill on the subject in 1996, and had apparently given “private” assurances that it would be sympathetic to their claims.

 Also worth noting is the ECHR’s reported acknowledgment, at that time, that there was “a lack of agreement between Convention signatories” on a ruling in 1996 by the European Court of Justice in Luxembourg, “which equated discrimination against transsexuals with sex discrimination”.
 The Strasbourg court therefore “accepted the Government’s view that while transsexuals can alter documents like passports and driving licences to reflect sex changes, birth certificates record the gender at birth and cannot be altered by subsequent events.”
 Christine Burns, Whittle’s Press For Change co-founder, is quoted as saying “We will fight on and win one way or another – even if we take our entire lives.”

-Also in 2002, Whittle is featured in a Channel 4 documentary called Make Me A Man, which apparently goes into some detail about her phalloplasty.
-(Talking about her frankendonger is a bit of a Whittle hallmark – in this 2008 video made for the Council for Equality and Human Rights, she says she had five operations “to create a penis and testicles, and I was over the moon.
-To have the bulge in my pants!” and that her mother said “I wasn’t sure about you having all this surgery, but your trousers hang better.”)
+Also in 2002, Whittle is featured in a Channel 4 documentary called Make Me A Man, which apparently goes into some detail about phalloplasty.
+(Talking about phalloplasty is a bit of a Whittle hallmark – this 2008 video made for the Council for Equality and Human Rights mentions the five operations “to create a penis and testicles, and I was over the moon.
+To have the bulge in my pants!” and that “My mother said “I wasn’t sure about you having all this surgery, but your trousers hang better.””)

 There’s a Guardian article about Make Me A Man but rather irritatingly it doesn’t mention Whittle – but it does mention Lee Gale, still going strong as an “activist & trainer in trans equality for Gendered Intelligence” (more Usual Suspects).
 Whittle was also on BBC Radio 4’s Woman’s Hour in another piece called Make Me A Man.
 How I wish the documentary, and the Woman’s Hour piece, were still available to enjoy.